csmizzle/evrim-client/README.md

 - Validate your access token to ensure it is still valid
 - If valid, set you session `Authorization` header with the existing valid `access` token
 - If `response` is provided, this token will also be set so you can leverage operations like `refresh_token`.

+# Contact
+Please reach out to chris@evrim.ai with any feedback or ideas!